OmniLayer/spec/README.md

 ## Smart Property

-The Master Protocol supports creating property tokens to be used for titles, deeds, user-backed currencies, and even shares in a company.
+The Master Protocol supports creating property tokens to be used for titles, deeds, user-backed currencies, and even investments in a company.
 Whenever property is created, it gets assigned the next available currency ID, so any property can be bought, sold, transferred, and used for betting, just as other Master Protocol currencies are.

 Properties are awarded currency identifiers in the order in which they are created.
 Mastercoin is currency identifier 1 (bitcoin is 0), and Test Mastercoins have currency identifier 2.
 Additional properties and currencies therefore start at ID #3.
 Properties issued and traded using test MSC are kept completely distinct from those issued and traded using real MSC, so the ID numbering systems for the two ecosystems are independent.
 Test Mastercoin properties have the most significant bit set to distinguish them from real properties, and they cannot be traded against real Mastercoins nor otherwise interact with non-test properties.
 Test MSC property IDs  also start numbering from 3, but with the most significant bit set.
 In sandbox environments using only Test MSC, these IDs can be displayed without the MSB set, for easier reading.

 Every property has a property type, which defines whether it is divisible or not and whether the property replaces or appends a previous property.
 If creating 1,000,000 units of a divisible currency, choose property type 2 and specify 100,000,000,000,000 for the number of properties (1 million divisible to 8 decimal places).
-For 1,000,000 indivisible shares in a company, choose property type 1 and specify 1,000,000 for the number of properties.
+For 1,000,000 indivisible tokens for a company, choose property type 1 and specify 1,000,000 for the number of properties.
 The only difference between divisible and indivisible property types is how they are displayed (i.e. where the decimal point goes).

 Only the address that issued a property can replace or append that property.
 Attempts by other addresses are invalid.
 A replaced property can still be used and traded as normal, but the UI should indicate to the user that a newer version of the property exists and link to it.
 Set the number of properties to zero when replacing a property (Property Type 65 or 66) to indicate that the issuer is abandoning that property entirely.
 Appended properties must not be treated as the same asset in the UI or protocol parsers (the appended properties have independent values), but the UI should indicate that more property has been appended by the issuer and link to the other properties.

+The Ecosystem for the property must be the same as for the "Currency identifier desired", i.e. both must be in the Mastercoin ecosystem or both must be in the Test Mastercoin ecosystem.

 Any time the name of a property is displayed, the ID number of the property must also be displayed with it in the format "NAME (ID)", to avoid name collisions.
 For instance, "Quantum Miner (8)".
 This is very important to prevent a malicious user from creating a property to impersonate another property.

-In order to distinguish legitimate companies and ventures from scams, spam, and experiments, the Master Protocol allows users to spend Mastercoins for the purpose of promoting a smart property.
+To help distinguish legitimate companies and ventures from scams, spam, and experiments, the Master Protocol allows users to spend Mastercoins for the purpose of promoting a smart property.
 When UI clients display smart properties, the default ordering should be based on how many Mastercoins have been spent for promoting the property, adjusted for how long ago the Mastercoins were spent.
 Details on promoting a smart property by spending Mastercoins and how that affects sort ordering can be found below.

-The "Property Data" field is general-purpose text, but can be used for things like storing the hash of a contract to ensure it is in the block-chain at property creation (i.e. "Proof of Existence")
+The "Property Data" field is general-purpose text, but can be used for things like storing the hash of a contract to ensure it is in the block-chain at property creation (i.e. "Proof of Existence").

 ### New Property Creation with Fixed number of Tokens